GameAutomators/eBook-Source/Methods/electronic.md

 We are going to use this concept, except that in the place of a finger, we use the ground pin on the arduino to transfer the charge on the screen.
 To have more surface area on the display of the screen, we use a coin.

-##### When should we prefer to use Electronic circuits?
+### When should we prefer to use Electronic circuits?

 Since ADB tool processing is slow as discussed earlier, so it become difficult to solve time bounded game.
 This problem can be overcome by using electronics circuits.

-##### Are there any drawbacks ?
+### Disadvantages
 - External condition affects the working of the circuits.
 - Setting up the touch part of the circuit takes some time.
 - It becomes difficult to debug the circuit.
-- It’s difficult to write complicated algorithms using Arduino.
+- It's difficult to write complicated algorithms using Arduino.
 - Not many games can be solved because we can not implement Machine Learning to Arduino.
 - Circuit required to simulate swipe becomes a bit difficult.

-##### Games which can be solved using this method
+### Games which can be solved using this method
-“PIANO TILES” and “READY STEADY BANG” are some Android game which can be solved using this method because in these we just need to detect a particular word or a small part using sensors and then simulating touch using electronic circuits.
+Piano Tiles and Ready Steady Bang are some Android game which can be solved using this method because in these we just need to detect a particular word or a small part using sensors and then simulating touch using electronic circuits.